2022 Toyota GR86 Review, Pricing, and Specs

 The new 2.4-liter engine has plenty of power for the daily drive

-The 2022 Toyota GR86 is powered solely by a naturally aspirated 2.4-liter, four-cylinder Boxer engine.
+The 2022 Toyota GR86 is powered solely by a naturally aspirated 2.4-liter, four-cylinder Boxer engine that makes 228 hp and 184 lb-ft of torque.
 The Gazoo Racing team had a hand in tuning the engine to make 18% more horsepower and 11% more torque than the outgoing 2.0-liter engine.
 Having driven the previous Toyota 86, I can say that the added power was much-needed.

 The outgoing 2.0-liter engine felt anemic all the way to its 7,000 rpm redline.
 However, the newer 2.4-liter has a nice bump in mid-range torque.
 I had no trouble going uphill and getting onto the freeway quickly and that was at a mile-high elevation.
 Of course, a turbocharger would be nice, but it’s not necessary.